If you’re considering a ukulele for your child but are unsure where to start looking — we’re here to help.

 Best Electric Ukulele

 The strings and pegs are designed to hold the tuning.
-It also requires batteries for the preamp and tuner.

 - Beveled armrest for increased comfort.

-- Guitar-styled tuner pegs.
+- Guitar-style tuner pegs.

 - Durable strings.

 - Stays in tune for longer.

 - Comes complete with accessories, such as extra strings and a strap.